 In order to extend our efforts on emergency preparedness and prevention, Kenyon College has established a Students of Concern Team.
 The objective of the Students of Concern Team is to put in place a structured process for evaluating potentially threatening situations that occur at the College.
-The multi-disciplinary team is comprised of members from around the College community.
+The multi-disciplinary team is comprised of administrators and other appropriate employees from around the College community.